About

 (4 mins) Transcript.
 Dr Greger's summary: "Is a plant-based diet sufficient to reach sodium goals?"

-Through this video, I learnt that USDA recommends <2300 mg a day.
-AHA (American Heart Association) recommends <1500 mg a day.
-Vegetarians eat about 3,000 mg a day; non-vegetarians consume about 3,500 mg a day.
-In Europe, only the vegans manage to be around 1,300 mg, which is below the AHA limit of <1500 mg a day.
+This video helped me learn that USDA recommends <2300 mg sodium per day.
+AHA (American Heart Association) recommends <1500 mg sodium per day.
+Vegetarians eat about 3,000 mg sodium per day; non-vegetarians consume about 3,500 mg sodium per day.
+In Europe, only the vegans manage to be around 1,300 mg sodium per day, which is below the AHA limit of <1500 mg sodium per day.

 © Copyright 2008—2025, Gurmeet Manku.